|Our birds are a family flock! These birds are 40+ years of breeding and blending strains of birds which have been developed by not

 As a 3 yr old he was 1st to the loft at 128-miles, flew a 200 then a 500 okay, rested 5 weeks then was

-First Club and Combine on the day from 623-miles (and there were only a few day birds)
+First Club and Concourse on the day from 623-miles (and there were only a few day birds)

 As a 4 yr old he went to only 2 races.
 The first race was 500 miles and he was 1st to the loft the second race

-was the 600-mile race and he was 5th Combine.
+was the 600-mile race and he was 5th Concourse.
 (Since then he has been sold)